cloudflare/cloudflare-docs/products/dns/src/content/zone-setups/full-setup.md

 #### Verify changes

-To check whether you correctly changed your nameservers, you can log into the [Cloudflare dashboard](https://dash.cloudflare.com) or use a [third-party tool](https://www.whatsmydns.net/).
+To check whether you correctly changed your nameservers, you can log in to the [Cloudflare dashboard](https://dash.cloudflare.com) or use a [third-party tool](https://www.whatsmydns.net/).

 If you see unexpected results, refer to [Nameserver FAQs](/zone-setups/troubleshooting#nameservers).